 MIT Technology Review recognises every year young innovators, exceptionally talented entrepreneurs, who are developing new technologies to solve the problems affecting society today.
 They look at things in new ways and discover powerful and innovative uses of working with technology.

 The 35 innovators were awarded in five categories: entrepreneurs, humanitarians, pioneers, visionaries and inventors.
 The jury selected the candidates from more than 1,000 project applications.
-The Brits stand out with eight awards.

 More information about the winners and how their stories can inspire us to work towards that level of performance here.